 - Casino Atlantic: On December 9, 2015 we acquired an 82% stake in Casino Atlantic in Agadir, Morocco, a resort town on Morocco's South Atlantic coast.
 Under our operating agreement with the Atlantic Palace Hotel, which matures in August 2025, we retain all revenues from the casino operations and pay the hotel a monthly rent.
-The casino operated 172 slot machines and 21 tables as of December 31, 2019. - Casino Le Mirage: On February 22, 2018 we acquired a 50.9% stake in Casino Le Mirage in Agadir, Morocco.
+The casino operated 185 slot machines and 21 tables as of December 31, 2020. - Casino Le Mirage: On February 22, 2018 we acquired a 50.9% stake in Casino Le Mirage in Agadir, Morocco.
 Our operating agreement with hotel Les Jardins Club de Agadir matures in July 2021 and allows us to renew the agreement for additional periods of five years.
-The casino operated 96 slot machines and eight tables as of December 31, 2019.
+If the agreement is not challenged by either party, the agreement will automatically renew for an additional five years.
+As of the date hereof, no such challenge or objection has been raised by either party.
+The casino operated 96 slot machines and eight tables as of December 31, 2020.